The Role of the Principal Investigator (PI) or Project Director (PD)

 - Keep adequate records for audit purposes.

-- Notify the Director of Sponsored Research of any problems.
+- Notify the Director of Sponsored Research of any problems, or proposed changes in the grant project (such as budget, scope of work, partnering organizations, personnel).

 - Submit a Time & Effort Report to the Office of Sponsored Research when required.